pasted/clinical_variant_database/README.md

 ##Features

 - [x] VCF file upload and parsing.
-- [x] Integration with Biomart (hsapiens_gene_ensembl), other datasets can also be interrogated.
+- [x] Serialised storage of hashed values into postgreSQL Hstore field.
-- [x] Pagination.
+- [x] Integration with Biomart (hsapiens_gene_ensembl, omim), other datasets can also be interrogated.
-- [x] Search and sorting functionality for Variants, using Ransack.
+- [x] Pagination,Search and sorting functionality for Variants, using Ransack and Kaminari.
-- [ ] Batch update of Gene annotation using Sidekick / redis workers.
+- [x] Batch update of Gene/Disorder annotation using Sidekick / redis workers.
 - [ ] Relationships between Samples to reflect parent-offspring by Closure trees.